-Taking daily aspirin to prevent heart disease may backfire, a new study suggests.
-Researchers found that aspirin and other anti-platelet drugs can cause deadly gastrointestinal bleeds, especially in older adults, unless the medications are prescribed along with proton-pump inhibitors (PPIs), a class of heartburn drugs that have been shown to reduce the risk of bleeding.
+Taking daily aspirin to prevent heart disease may have unintended consequences.
+In a new study, researchers found that aspirin and other anti-platelet drugs can cause deadly gastrointestinal bleeds, especially in older adults, unless the medications are prescribed along with proton-pump inhibitors (PPIs), a class of heartburn drugs that have been shown to reduce the risk of bleeding.

 Multiple outlets reported that, in the U.K. alone, regular use of aspirin and other anti-platelet drugs may cause up to 20,000 major bleeds and roughly 3,000 deaths each year.
 Fortunately, however, Fatherly verified that this is not necessarily true.
 “The numbers are very much estimates—which I explained at the time to reporters at a press conference, but that might have been lost in translation,” Peter Rothwell, coauthor of the study, clarified.
 “I wouldn’t put too much weight on them.”

 Rothwell and his team followed 3,166 patients in the U.K. who had previously suffered from a stroke or heart attack and were told by a doctor to take daily doses of aspirin or similar anti-platelet drugs.
 Over the course of a decade, 314 of these patients (nearly 10 percent) wound up in the hospital for bleeding.
 They also found that the risk increased with age.
 People age 65 and younger had barely a 0.5 percent risk of major bleeds due to aspirin, but those 85 and older were at a 2.5 percent risk.